 Knowing when to repair versus replace your air conditioner is crucial to maximizing the money that you’re spending.
 Sometimes repairs are a great option for extending the life of your existing unit.
 But there are other times when repairs are futile and you really just need to take the leap and replace your AC.
+You should expect a professional HVAC company to help you determine the best solution for your home, ensuring the job is done right.

 - Repair if the issue is minor and your system is under 10 years old